Cyproterone: Products containing cyproterone with ethinyloestradiol, such as Diane-35

 Diane-35 is also available in Australia under the trade names Brenda-35, Juliet-35, Estelle-35 and Laila-35.

-If you are taking Diane-35 ED and have any questions or concerns, ask your health professional.
+If you are taking a product containing cyproterone with ethinyloestradiol, such as Diane-35, and have any questions or concerns, ask your health professional.

-Do not stop taking Diane-35 ED without consulting your doctor.
+Do not stop taking a product containing cyproterone with ethinyloestradiol without consulting your doctor.

-All oral contraceptives and other hormonal products, such as Diane-35, pose a small risk of blood clots.
+All hormonal products and oral contraceptives pose a small risk of blood clots.
 This risk is influenced by age, family history of blood clots and lifestyle factors, such as weight and smoking.

 Contact your doctor immediately or go to the Emergency Department at your nearest hospital if you develop any symptoms of blood clots, such as: